ZengEno/ai-md-editor-frontend/README.md

 To get started with the AI MD Editor frontend, follow these steps:

-1. Clone the repository:
+1. Navigate to the directory you want to save the project and clone the repository:

     ```bash
     git clone https://github.com/ZengEno/ai-md-editor-frontend.git
-    cd ai-md-editor
     ```

 2. Modify the environment file: